Asabeneh/30-Days-Of-Python/readme.md

 a = 3 # a is a variable name and 3 is an integer data type b = 2 # b is a variable name and 3 is an integer data type

-# Arithmetic operations and assigning the result to a avariable
+# Arithmetic operations and assigning the result to a variable
 total = a + b
 diff = a - b
 product = a * b